EternalAzure/Python-to-HTML/README.md

 # Python-to-HTML
 Javascript parser that turns python text representation into HTML representation.
+Works in real time.
+Color your code with color scheme of your choice.

 ## How to use
 __Import__ js to your HTML